 The JPO will examine a patent application only once a request for examination has been filed.
 An applicant has three years from the filing date to file such request.
-After filing, a first office action will be received from the JPO around one year later.
+After filing the request, a first office action will be issued by the JPO around 11 months later.
 Accelerated examination, including the Patent Prosecution Highway, is also available in Japan.

-The budget for a patent case depends heavily on its complexity, but in general a case will cost between Y600,000 and Y1.5 million, including attorneys' and official fees.
+The budget for a patent case depends heavily on its complexity, but in general a case will cost between Y600,000 and Y1.5 million, including attorneys' fees, official fees and translation costs.

 What are the most effective ways for a patent owner to enforce its rights in your jurisdiction?
+The most effective way for a patent owner to